Re-design and Extend

 In the final part of this project, you will be expanding on your previous design using a new prototying modality: physical prototyping.
 You can find some examples here.

 How you choose to extend your previous project can take many forms, entirely up to your group.
 Be sure to clearly state your goals.
-Depending on which project you are extending, some examples you might consider are re-designing a wearable biosensor to collect additional health data, an accessible data physicalization experience (Fall 2024), a integrating tangible objects in a virtual reality art viewer, etc. You should show evidence of iteration in your physical prototying as well.
+Depending on which project you are extending, some examples you might consider are re-designing a wearable biosensor to collect additional health data, an accessible data physicalization experience (Fall 2024), integrating tangible objects in a virtual reality art viewer, etc. You should show evidence of iteration in your physical prototying as well.
 Check out this article on low-fidelity prototyping for guidance.

 Tools